w33tmaricich/kawa/README.md

 ffmpeg is an awesome tool.
 Lets stop just using `sh` to control it.
 How about we write a robust system that can:

- - Control the many tools included in ffmpeg's echosystem.
+ - Control the many tools included in ffmpeg's ecosystem.
  - Keep track of what processes we have spun up.
  - Navigate ffmpeg's flag hell with readable sane flags.